RuneLjungmann/excelbind/README.md

 # Excelbind - expose your python code in Excel

-Excelbind is an Excel Add-in, that uses the Excel xll api to expose your python code to Excel users in a userfriendly way.
+Excelbind is an Excel Add-in, that uses the Excel xll api to expose your python code to Excel users in an easy and userfriendly way.

+You can both expose already existing python functions in Excel as well as run python code directly from Excel.

-It makes it easy to expose python directly in Excel as user-defined functions (UDFs) using a simple decorator:
+To expose a python function in Excel as a user-defined function (UDFs) just use the excelbind function decorator:

     import excelbind